tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Permission manager](https://github.com/sighupio/permission-manager) :fire::fire::fire: - Permission Manager is an application developed by SIGHUP that enables a super-easy and user-friendly RBAC management for Kubernetes.
 - :green_heart:[rakkess](https://github.com/corneliusweig/rakkess) :fire::fire::fire: - kubectl plugin to show an access matrix for server resources
 - [Kube-Scan](https://github.com/octarinesec/kube-scan) :fire::fire: - Kube-Scan gives a risk score, from 0 (no risk) to 10 (high risk) for each workload.
-- [Teleport](https://gravitational.com/teleport/) - Teleport allows you to implement industry-best practices for SSH and Kubernetes access, meet compliance requirements, and have complete visibility into access and behavior.
+- [Teleport](https://gravitational.com/teleport/) :fire::fire::fire::fire::fire: - Teleport allows you to implement industry-best practices for SSH and Kubernetes access, meet compliance requirements, and have complete visibility into access and behavior.

 ### Service Mesh
 - :green_heart:[Istio](https://github.com/istio/istio) :fire::fire::fire::fire::fire: - An open platform to connect, manage, and secure microservices.